 \subsubsection{Ghost and tachyon criteria}

 The graviton propagator, powered by a four-current $J_{\mu}(x)$, details the field propagation through space.
-Changes in the gravitational action may imply structural modifications of the propagator and the admission by the theory of states of negative energy (ghosts), generating instabilities, even at the classical level (Ostrogradksy instability); these perturbative instabilities may carry positive and negative energy modes~\citep{Conroy2017}.
+Changes in the gravitational action may imply structural modifications of the propagator and the admission by the theory of states of negative energy (ghosts), generating instabilities, even at the classical level (Ostrogradksy instabilities); these perturbative instabilities may carry positive and negative energy modes~\citep{Conroy2017}.

-In order to avoid the spectre of ghosts or tachyons, we may require the following for a quantum field formulation of our analytic continued formulation: \begin{enumerate} \item Ghosts in relativity are physical excitations which come with a negative residue in the graviton propagator, so such a pole should not contain any negative residues or ghosts. \item The propagator of the $\phi(x)$ field must contain only first order poles at $k^2+m_{\phi}^2$ with real mass $m_{\phi}^2 \geq 0$, so as to avoid tachyons. \end{enumerate}
+In order to avoid the spectra of ghosts or tachyons, we may require the following conditions for a quantum field formulation of our analytically continued formulation: \begin{enumerate} \item Ghosts in relativity are physical excitations which come with a negative residue in the graviton propagator, so such a pole should not contain negative residues or ghosts. \item To avoid the presence of tachyons, the propagator of the $\phi(x)$ field must contain only first order poles at $k^2+m_{\phi}^2$ with real masses $m_{\phi}^2 \geq 0$,